 Classical Acupuncture & Chinese Medicine

-Classical Chinese Medicine encompasses classical styles of acupuncture combined with herbal therapy, cupping, moxibustion, nutritional guidance, Qi Gong (energy medicine) and therapeutic movement.
-Each of these modalities may be used alone or in combination.
+Chinese Medicine encompasses classical styles of acupuncture combined with herbal therapy, cupping, moxibustion, gua sha, nutritional guidance, Qi Gong (energy medicine) and therapeutic movement.
+All of which may be used independently or in combination.

-Over the millennia Classical Chinese Medicine has evolved into a complete, independent, and elegant system of medicine capable of encouraging balance and longevity, as well as addressing a wide array of illnesses, diseases, injury and pain.
+Over millennia Chinese Medicine has evolved into a complete, independent, and elegant system of medicine capable of encouraging physiological and emotional balance and longevity, as well as addressing a vast array of illnesses, diseases, injury and pain.

 Classical Acupuncture